heinsense2/AIO_CaseStudy/README.md

 <details>
 <summary>Train</summary>

-To train a YOLOv5 model with our datasets, run the command
+To train a YOLOv5 model with our datasets, the command in general is
 ```bash
 python3 train.py --img 640 --batch 16 --epochs 300 --data <data.yaml> --weights yolov5s.pt --cache
 ```